Review and road test of the Fiat Panda 4x4

 Market and Model

-Fiat has clearly aimed some budget at the cabin of the Panda Cross, with an interesting fabric/eco-leather seating finish and a dashboard that features a copper effect.
+The standard Panda 4x4 costs just over £15,000, but you'll need just under £17,000 for the Panda Cross 4x4.
+Fiat has clearly aimed some budget at the cabin of the 'Cross' variant, with an interesting fabric/eco-leather seating finish and a dashboard that features a copper effect.
 Standard equipment includes a leather-trimmed steering wheel with stereo and phone controls, a leather-trimmed gear lever, automatic climate control, Blue&Me Bluetooth connectivity, electrically-adjustable door mirrors, a height-adjustable driver's seat and that Terrain Control selector.

-City Brake Control, which has was given special recognition at the 'Euro NCAP Advanced 2013' awards, is available as an option.
+City Brake Control is available as an option.
 This system recognises the presence of other vehicles or obstacles in front of the car, braking automatically if the driver fails to intervene directly to avoid a collision or mitigate its consequences at speeds of up to 18.6mph.

 Cost of Ownership

-It's hard not to love the Fiat Panda Cross.
+It's hard not to love a 4WD Fiat Panda.
 On the face of it, a go-anywhere citycar seems faintly ridiculous; one of those pointless symbols of urban one-upmanship.
 Then you think about it a bit more and it makes all kinds of sense.
 If you live in the sticks and need genuine all-weather ability, what options are there other than hulking SUVs?
-Yes, there's a Suzuki Jimny but if you want something that feels as if it could survive a head-on with a badger without putting you in a wheelchair, the Panda Cross looks a ready made answer.
+Yes, there's a Suzuki Jimny but if you want something that feels as if it could survive a head-on with a badger without putting you in a wheelchair, this 4WD Panda looks a ready made answer.

-Even if you're not already digging in for winter, the Panda Cross offers affordable fun for those who might just want to do a bit of green-laning of a weekend.
-I suspect this one will outsell even Fiat's most optimistic forecasts.
-If you want something that's fun and isn't going to put your driving licence at risk, the Panda Cross offers a genuine alternative.
+Even if you're not already digging in for winter, this go-anywhere little Fiat offers affordable fun for those who might just want to do a bit of green-laning of a weekend.
+And it's in great demand on the used market.
+If you want something that's fun and isn't going to put your driving licence at risk, a 4WD Panda offers a genuine alternative.